Ek Veer Ki Ardaas...Veera: Plot

-15 years later

-Veera returns home and tries to open a solar plant in Pritampura.
-She reunites with her childhood bully, a grown-up, rowdy Baldev, whose righteous father Balwant is now the Sarpanch.
-Veera and Baldev fall in love during their training of farm equipment, and an aspiring singer Rannvijay also marries Baldev's sister Gunjan and Veera's childhood best friend who had always dreamt of visiting London.
+15 years later, Veera returns home and attempts to open a solar plant in Pritampura.
+She reunites with her childhood bully, a grown-up and rowdy Baldev, whose righteous father, Balwant, is now the Sarpanch.
+During their training with farm equipment, Veera and Baldev fall in love.
+An aspiring singer, Rannvijay, also marries Baldev's sister Gunjan, who is Veera's childhood best friend and has always dreamed of visiting London.

-Rannvijay wins an esteemed music competition, and the stardom gets to Gunjan's head as she accepts advertising offers and also begins gambling in order to obtain cash for her luxuries.
-Gunjan soon gets pregnant but wants to prioritize her dancing career so schedules an abortion without telling Ranvijay.
-However, she is unable to abort the child after hearing its heartbeat and is getting ready to share the surprise with Ranvijay but accidentally falls on her stomach and miscarries the child.
-Once Rannvijay finds out about Gunjan's initial intentions to abort, he is hurt and feels betrayed.
-Gunjan consistently apologizes but Rannvijay takes a long time to finally forgive her.
-Gunjan and Ranvijay discuss starting their family together, as Gunjan now wants to be a mother, but Gunjan's doctor informs her that due to her miscarriage, she has become infertile, making her realise her mistakes.
+Rannvijay wins an esteemed music competition, and the stardom goes to Gunjan's head as she accepts advertising offers and begins gambling to obtain cash for her luxuries.
+Gunjan soon becomes pregnant but wishes to prioritise her dancing career, so she schedules an abortion without telling Rannvijay.
+However, after hearing the child's heartbeat, she is unable to go through with the abortion and prepares to share the surprise with Rannvijay.
+Unfortunately, she accidentally falls on her stomach and miscarries.
+Once Rannvijay discovers Gunjan's initial intentions to abort, he feels hurt and betrayed.
+Gunjan consistently apologises, but Rannvijay takes a long time to finally forgive her.
+They discuss starting their family together, as Gunjan now wishes to be a mother, but her doctor informs her that, due to the miscarriage, she has become infertile, leading her to realise her mistakes.

-After Baldev is mistakenly blamed of a crime arranged by the local policeman Rajveer who is obsessed with Veera, she marries Baldev to save him from her brother's wrath.
-Baldev is soon acquitted and their marriage is accepted by the family.
-However, tensions arise when Veera decides to run against Baldev in the election for Sarpanch as she believes that he will not make the right decisions for the village.
-Veera wishes to use land to build a school whilst Baldev wants to build a shopping mall.
-Hurt that his wife is not supporting him, Baldev starts plotting to sabotage her campaign creating problems between the couple.
-Baldev ends up winning the election but him and Veera are still at odds as he doesn't take any advice from her regarding political matters.
+After Baldev is mistakenly accused of a crime orchestrated by the local policeman Rajveer, who is obsessed with Veera, she marries Baldev to save him from her brother's wrath.
+Baldev is soon acquitted, and their marriage is accepted by the family.
+However, tensions arise when Veera decides to run against Baldev in the election for Sarpanch, believing that he will not make the right decisions for the village.
+Veera wishes to use the land to build a school, while Baldev wants to construct a shopping mall.
+Hurt that his wife is not supporting him, Baldev starts plotting to sabotage her campaign, creating problems between the couple.
+Baldev ultimately wins the election, but he and Veera remain at odds as he disregards her advice regarding political matters.

-Pritampura further falls victim to terrorists which takes away Ratan's life, as she dies when a bomb explodes.
-A grieving Rannvijay and Veera struggle to come to terms with it.
-Veera soon discovers she is pregnant and vows to let Rannvijay and Gunjan raise the child as the serial ends on the day of Rakshabandhan.
+Pritampura becomes further victim to terrorists, resulting in Ratan's death when a bomb explodes.
+A grieving Rannvijay and Veera struggle to come to terms with this tragedy.
+Veera soon discovers she is pregnant and vows to allow Rannvijay and Gunjan to raise the child, as the series concludes on the day of Rakshabandhan.